jadabrenon/latin102portfolio/quiz2.md

 Nessus gave Deianira a vial of blood, by which Hercules was poisoned.

-Cui.❌
+Quō

 Vial of blood is the antecedent and it is singular and masculine.

-The latin pronoun is in the dative because the relative pronoun is the indirect object.❌
+**The latin pronoun is in the ablative because the relative pronoun is the ablative of means/instrument**

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.